World War 3 News: Pakistan Joins Nations Testing Nuclear Ballistic Missiles, Increases Tensions With India

 Pakistan has yet to develop an ICBM, but much of their defensive posturing is focused on India.

 Ballistic missile testing has apparently become the latest form of chest-thumping for nations in Asia, because India and Pakistan were not the only two nations trying out nuclear warhead-capable hardware of late.
 Another nuclear power in Asia, North Korea, recently tested ballistic missiles as well.
-Like Pakistan, the Democratic People’s Republic of Korea (DPRK) still have yet to develop a missile capable of hitting targets a continent away (according to most military analysts, even though North Korea says otherwise, according to Al Jazeera), but experts have warned, as reported by The Inquisitr, that the DPRK will likely develop the technology within the next decade.
+Like Pakistan, the Democratic People’s Republic of Korea (DPRK) still have yet to develop a missile capable of hitting targets a continent away (according to most military analysts, even though North Korea says otherwise, according to Al Jazeera), but experts have warned, as reported by the Inquisitr, that the DPRK will likely develop the technology within the next decade.

 But does this mean World War 3 is imminent?
 Although it is quite possible that World War 3 might break out anywhere at anytime (with the hotspots, of course, being eastern Europe, the Middle East, or developed out of some escalating diplomatic crisis between the U.S. and Russia or China), a war between India and Pakistan is seen as likely remaining conventional, unless Pakistan returns to its first-strike posture.

 Pakistan Prime Minister Muhammad Nawaz Sharif congratulated his military on the recent successful test.
 He said it was a “manifestation of Pakistan’s technological progress and self-reliance.”
-He also stated that Pakistan would always maintain a policy of peaceful co-existence, but the newly tested ballistic missile would act as another deterrent against any potential aggressors.
+He also stated that Pakistan would always maintain a policy of peaceful co-existence, but the newly-tested ballistic missile would act as another deterrent against any potential aggressors.

 [Featured Image by ruskpp/Shutterstock]